 We always thought that since we are the favourites of the fairies that they do it for us, little did we know that our masi put all the effort in the heat outside.
 She still jokes with us regarding this.

 Coming back to biryani, she was an amazing cook and fragrant and rich north Indian cuisine was her speciality.
 Down there in memory lane I can see her preparing fragrant biryani in the kitchen.

 An authentic way of cooking needs everything made from scratch and needs elaborate preparation.
 But when she made something she made sure that she didn’t take help from others.

 I was barely eight years old when I tasted this biryani and let me tell you I was speechless and awestruck by the beauty and taste of the dish.
 It was a visual delight and tasted amazing.
 I wanted to eat that for my whole life and that day for the first time I thought about replicating the dish once I grew up.

-So here I present to you my amazing ALU-KATHAL KI DUM BIRYANI.
+So here I present to you my amazing ALOO-KATHAL KI DUM BIRYANI.

 We will make this Biryani in three steps.

 Boil water in a big vessel .

 When it starts to boil add rice to it.